 5. Merchandise Sales

-Selling branded merchandise is an effective way for nonprofits to generate income and increase visibility.
-Items like t-shirts, mugs, tote bags, and other branded goods can be sold online, at events, or through partnerships with retail stores.
+Selling branded merchandise is a great way for nonprofits to generate income and increase visibility.
+These can include t-shirts, mugs, tote bags, or accessories.

 Key Strategies: